alexmatcov/PEFT-LLM/README.md

 **Conclusion (model-centric):**

-- Increasing LoRA rank from 16 → 64 **improves convergence and perceived quality**.
-- Extra cost in runtime and VRAM is modest and easily manageable on a T4.
+Increasing LoRA rank from 16 → 64 **improves convergence and perceived quality** for items within the training dataset, with only a modest increase in runtime and VRAM usage on a T4.
+However, the model also loses quality in certain areas not covered in the training dataset, like translations.

 ---